Samsung's third-quarter profit estimate exceeds expectations on smartphone sales

 In Tuesday’s limited trading update, Samsung said revenue likely fell 5.3% to 62 trillion won in the third quarter from 65.5 trillion won a year ago.

-Analyst Park noted that Samsung’s mobile business is far smaller than its memory chip business, accounting for about 20% of revenue.
+Analyst Park noted that Samsung’s mobile business is far smaller than its memory chip business, accounting for about 20% of profit.

 “Hence, the strong smartphone sales has limited ability to fix all Samsung’s issues,” Park said.
 “Data center customers, a major driver for memory chip business, are pursuing conservative investment for the time being, not particularly uplifting news for Samsung.”